difi/kontaktregisteret-klient/how_to_update_client_certificate.md

 8. Repeat step 5-7 for the 'out with signed PaaVegneAv'-configuration

 9. Close the project-properties window.
 You should now be able to run all tests.
 If a request fails make sure that the correct outgoing WSS configuration is choosen for the request.
 (Check 'Aut' in the lower left-corner of the request window).
-The logs avaiable on the bottom of the soapui-gui can also give helpful information.
+The logs available on the bottom of the soapui-gui can also give helpful information.